rerun-io/rerun-docs/docs/getting-started/quickstart.md

 ![Camera View](/docs-media/quickstart12_cameraview.png)

-Now move the slider back and forth and see what happens in the scene.
+Now move the slider back and forth and see what happens.
 Even though they are both views of the same camera and point entities, they behave quite differently.
 On the top the camera moves relative to the car, while on the bottom the car moves relative to the camera.
 This is because the new views have *different* space roots, and Rerun uses the transform system to transform system to transform or project all data into the space root for the given view.

 ## Conclusion

 That brings us to the end of this quickstart.
 To recap, you have learned how to:
-- install the `rerun-sdk` pypi package.
+- Install the `rerun-sdk` pypi package.
-- run the rerun Viewer using the `rerun_demo` helper.
+- Run the Rerun Viewer using the `rerun_demo` helper.
-- work with the [Blueprint](../reference/viewer/blueprint.md), [Selection](../reference/viewer/selection.md) and [Timeline](../reference/viewer/timeline.md) panels.
+- Work with the [Blueprint](../reference/viewer/blueprint.md), [Selection](../reference/viewer/selection.md) and [Timeline](../reference/viewer/timeline.md) panels.
-- rearrange space view layouts
+- Rearrange space view layouts.
-- explore data through hover and selection
+- Explore data through hover and selection.
-- change the time selection
+- Change the time selection.
-- switch between different timelines
+- Switch between different timelines.
-- configure entity blueprint properties
+- Configure entity blueprint properties.
-- add and remove entities from views
+- Add and remove entities from views.
-- create and configure new views
+- Create and configure new views.
-- and some basics of how transforms work
+- And some basics of how transforms work.

 Again, if you ran into any issues following this guide, please don't hesitate to [open an issue](https://github.com/rerun-io/rerun/issues/new/choose).